 Brining and/or Boiling The Best Roasted Pumpkin Seeds:

-For the best pumpkin seeds, brine and/or boil them.
-If I’m going to be saving the seeds to make later, I always brine.
-By brine, I mean I mix salt and water together to make a solution and add the seeds.
-I don’t even bother to heat the water, and I use about twice the amount of water as pumpkin seeds and a tablespoon of salt for every cup of water.
-Keep it in the fridge.
-You’ll find that the pumpkin seeds float and all the fibrous bits sink to the bottom.
-Just use a skimmer to remove the seeds and either roast or preferably boil and then roast.
+The solution for both brining and boiling is the same, but after you brine and before you boil, you’ll want to make a fresh solution.
+There’s no need to heat the water for the brine, just mix salt and water together to make a solution and add the seeds.
+You’ll use about twice the amount of water as pumpkin seeds and a tablespoon of salt for every cup of water.
+Keep it in the fridge and when you’re ready to make your seeds, use a skimmer or slotted spoon to remove the seeds and put them in the fresh solution for the boil, then roast.
 The seeds can sit in the brine for quite a while.
 I usually try to make them by about the third day but they could potentially sit in that brine a day or two longer.

 The Best Roasted Pumpkin Seeds